Explorer’s Guide: Picking Peyote

 3. Loop the string around it at ground level, as if you’re going to choke it.

-4. Pull the string tightly from either side so the string cuts through the flesh, in effect beheading the cactus.
+4. Pull the string tightly from either side so the string cuts through the flesh, beheading the cactus.
 This will leave the root intact, and you with the head.

-5. Cover the remaining root with some earth, and sprinkle a few drops of water.
+5. Cover the remaining root with some earth, and sprinkle a few drops of water on top.

 6. Enjoy your peyote, happy in the knowledge it will grow back and someone else may discover it one day!

 I don’t like to end the post with this but unfortunately possession of peyote can land you in a lot of trouble.
-If you are caught by the police with peyote heads in Mexico, you will probably go to jail.
+If you are caught by the police with peyote heads in Mexico you will probably go to jail.
 I imagine the same is the case in the States.
-I would recommend eating peyote in the desert and not bringing any back with you after.
-Luckily, police don’t generally hang out in the desert, so you can have your peyote journey there with no worries.
-Besides, I think the desert is a fantastic setting for a peyote experience 🙂
+For this reason I’d recommend eating peyote in the desert and not bringing any back with you after.
+Luckily police don’t generally hang out in the desert, so you can have your peyote journey there with no worries.
+Anyway, I think the desert is a fantastic setting for a peyote experience 🙂

 Have you ever tried peyote?